 The multi-faceted consultation encompassed a wide range of topics such as water transfers, environmental direction, options for water sourcing, and usage of public sector water courses.
 Responding to the challenges of Covid19 and social distancing our approach combined a mix of in-person and online activity.

-Cavendish utilised our innovative virtual conferencing platform to facilitate the consultations.
-The first workstream used a webinar, allowing attendees to hear from Water Resources West and ask questions about the plans, vision, and future of the organisation.
+Our online conferencing platform facilitated the first webinar, allowing attendees to hear from Water Resources West and ask questions about the plans, vision, and future of the project.

-The second stream involved a variety of interactive workshop sessions for stakeholders.
-These walked attendees through future plans of Water Resources West and asked them to identify geographical areas of interest on an interactive map of the region.
-This provided a visual representation of the interests of each attendee and the organisations they represented.
+A series of interactive workshop sessions for stakeholders walked attendees through future plans and asked them to identify geographical areas of interest on an interactive map of the region.